mesosphere-backup/terraform-dcos/azure/README.md

 ssh_pub_key = "INSERT_PUBLIC_KEY_HERE"
 ```

-**NOTE:** This will append your aws_access_key_id and aws_secret_access_key key in your config.yaml on your bootstrap node so DC/OS will know how to upload its state to the aws_s3 bucket.
+**NOTE:** This will append your exhibitor_azure_account_name, exhibitor_azure_account_key and exhibitor_azure_prefix key in your config.yaml on your bootstrap node so DC/OS will know how to upload its state to the azure storage backend.

 ## Upgrading DC/OS